future-architect/vuls/README.md

 # Usage: Scan vulnerability of non-OS package

-It is possible to detect vulnerabilities something you compiled by yourself or the language libraries and the frameworks that have been registered in the [CPE](https://nvd.nist.gov/cpe.cfm).
+It is possible to detect vulnerabilities something you compiled by yourself, the language libraries and the frameworks that have been registered in the [CPE](https://nvd.nist.gov/cpe.cfm).

 -  How to search CPE name by software name
     - [NVD: Search Common Platform Enumerations (CPE)](https://web.nvd.nist.gov/view/cpe/search)
     **Check CPE Naming Format: 2.2**

 - Configuration
-If you want to detect the vulnerbility of Ruby on Rails v4.2.1, here is an example.
+To detect the vulnerbility of Ruby on Rails v4.2.1, cpeNames needs to be set in the servers section.
     ```
     [servers]